Welcome to Seattle Center

 HISTORY

-2007 was the first year the active members of the Iranian community joined hand-in-hand with the board members of the Iranian American Community Alliance (IACA) to organize an event that has now become the annual Seattle Iranian Festival.
-IACA, as an organization, came from a vision the founder, Ali Ghambari had for the future of the Iranian generation here in the greater Seattle area.
-As parents, they already knew their roots and maintained their heritage through their household and upbringing of their children, but what about the generation of their grandchildren?
-That is when Ali and a selected group of Iranians formed the IACA organization to not only bridge the gap between the Iranian and the American communities, but to create an established organization for the existing community and the next generations.
-IACA has remained a well-established grassroots organization dedicated to organizing its largest event of the year, Seattle Iranian Festival, while supporting other organizations and events.
+In 2007, the Iranian community joined hand-in-hand with the board members of the Iranian American Community Alliance (IACA) to organize an event that has now become the annual Seattle Iranian Festival.
+IACA, as an organization, came from founder, Ali Ghambari, who imagined a better future for the Iranian community here in the greater Seattle area.
+How can generations of Iranian and Iranian Americans remain connected to their roots and maintain their heritage while also ensuring that not only their children do the same, but also their grandchildren and every generation thereafter?
+This is why IACA was born in 2025, to not only bridge the gap between the Iranian and the American communities in our region but also create an established organization dedicated to celebrating both Iranian culture and the local Iranian American community for generations to come.
+IACA has remained a well-established grassroots organization dedicated to organizing its largest event of the year, the Seattle Iranian Festival, while supporting other organizations and events.
+The Iranian American Community Alliance (IACA) is a Seattle-based, 501(c)(3) non-profit, community organization focused on cultural and educational programs, like the Seattle Iranian Festival, and youth and leadership development through mentorship and service.

 DID YOU KNOW?